-This table sets out the Legal conditions that the Trust relies on to process your personal data for each of the purposes set out in this notice.
+This table sets out the legal conditions that the Trust relies on to process your personal data for each of the purposes set out in this notice.
 The articles referred to in the table are in the General Data Protection Regulation, commonly known as the GDPR.
 If we are using special personal data we need to meet one of the conditions listed at article 6 and one of the conditions listed at article 9.
 If we are using personal data that is not special personal data we need to meet one of the conditions listed at article 6 (we do not need an article 9 condition).

-Purpose Condition Contact you regarding Performance of a public task - Art 6(1)(e) the patient you care for Provision of health and social care - Art 9(2)(h) Help other organisations contact you regarding the patient you care for Performance of a public task - Art 6(1)(e) Provision of health and social care - Art 9(2)(h) Carry out internal audits and monitor the care we provide to ensure it is of Performance of a public task - Art 6(1)(e) Provision of health and social care - Art 9(2)(h) Monitor equality Compliance with a legal obligation - Art 6(1)(c) and diversity Performance of a public task - Art 6(1)(e) Substantial public interest - Art 9(1)(g) Provision of health and social care - Art 9(2)(h) Train and educate our Performance of a public task - Art 6(1)(e) staff Provision of health and social care - Art 9(2)(h) Respond to complaints Compliance with a legal obligation - Art 6(1)(c) Performance of a public task - Art 6(1)(e) Provision of health and social care - Art 9(2)(h) Respond to queries Compliance with a legal obligation - Art 6(1)(c) from Substantial public interest - Art 9(1)(g) Provision of regulators like NHS Digital, the Care Quality health and social care - Art 9(2)(h) Commission, the General Medical Council, the Audit Commission and the Health Service Ombudsman
+Purpose Condition Provide you with health or social care Performance of a public task - Art 6(1)(e) Provision of health and social care - Art 9(2)(h) Help other organisations provide you with health or social care Performance of a public task - Art 6(1)(e) Provision of health and social care - Art 9(2)(h) With agreement to help other organisations provide you with other public services Performance of a public task - Art 6(1)(e) Substantial public interest - Art 9(1)(g) Communicate with you and, if appropriate your next of kin, about your care Performance of a public task - Art 6(1)(e) Provision of health and social care - Art 9(2)(h) Carry out internal audits and monitor the care we provide to ensure it is of the highest standard Performance of a public task - Art 6(1)(e) Provision of health and social care - Art 9(2)(h) Monitor equality and diversity Compliance with a legal obligation - Art 6(1)(c) Performance of a public task - Art 6(1)(e) Substantial public interest - Art 9(1)(g) Provision of health and social care - Art 9(2)(h) Train and educate our staff Performance of a public task - Art 6(1)(e) Provision of health and social care - Art 9(2)(h) Respond to complaints Compliance with a legal obligation - Art 6(1)(c) Performance of a public task - Art 6(1)(e)